Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Before working the stitch tack the two edges onto glazed linen or a strip of smooth paper with just enough space between for the stitches.

-Stitches used can be buttonhole, twisted insertion stitch or knotted insertion stitch.
+Stitches used can be buttonhole, twisted insertion stitch, interlacing insertion, plaited insertion or knotted insertion stitch.

 Also known as insertion stitches.